This post may contain affiliate links. Please read our disclosure policy.

 Here are the ingredients you will need to make these churro cookies.
 Make sure to scroll down to the recipe card for the full detailed ingredient measurements.

-• Flour– All purpose flour is what you need for these cookies.
+• Flour– All purpose is the perfect base for soft cookies.

 Overhead shot of frosted churro cookie